-With a major in accounting, you will be prepared to seek licensing as a Certified Public Accountant (CPA).
-Refining your skills in analysis and problem solving, you will graduate equipped to make ethical, sound decisions and to contribute to the growth and development of both individuals and organizations.
+With a degree in Accounting, you will graduate prepared to seek licensing as a Certified Public Accountant (CPA).
+You'll refine your skills in analysis and problem solving.
+As such, faculty members will equip you to make ethical, sound decisions and contribute to the growth of both individuals and organizations.

 The state of Michigan requires 150 credit hours to become a Certified Public Accountant.
 By choosing to pursue an additional major or minor in finance or by opting to earn a graduate degree, you will have opportunities to obtain positions as a...